code-builders/curriculum/html/bootstrap.md

 Further, we can nest grids, so inside of a `col-size-n` we can have another `row`, then we can put in another grid of twelve.
 In this case we can create a table like structure with our form.

+### Common Elements

+You can modify elements by adding classes to create common styles, we'll go over a few:

+- `.btn`
+- `.well`
+- `.form-input`
+- `.img-rounded .img-circle .img-thumbnail`
+- `.text-muted .text-primary .text-success .text-info .text-warning .text-danger`
+- `.pull-left .pull-right`
+- `.hidden`
+- `.label .label-default`
+- `.alert .alert-danger`

+There are **many** more components of bootstrap.
+Dig through their [documentation](http://getbootstrap.com/css/) to find more.

 ## Gem installation (optional)